Unmanned combat aerial vehicle: Non-state actors

+Safety and security

+Counter-UAS

-There has been widespread use of drones in Russo-Ukrainian War, by Ukrainian forces.
-GPS signals are used to guide a drone to find Russian artillery and to guide Ukrainian artillery.
+There has been widespread use of drones in the Russo-Ukrainian War.
+Ukrainian soldiers use GPS signals to guide a drone to find Russian artillery and to guide Ukrainian artillery.
 Jamming these drone GPS signals cause drones to operate less effectively, as the operators of drones have to rely on pre-programmed routes through areas of jamming until communications can be restored.
 Other systems supplied by the West rely on automation.
 Systems like the AeroVironment Switchblade can find targets autonomously, requiring human permission only to engage found targets.
 In October 2022 a video appeared on the web showing two drones colliding and one being rendered unflyable as a result.
 It was claimed that the filming drone was Ukrainian and the one destroyed was Russian.
 If this is the case it would be the first recorded case of drone on drone combat.

-On 27 December 2022 North Korea sent five drones over the border.
+On 27 December 2022 North Korea sent five drones over its border with South Korea.
 One reaching Seoul, all five returned to the North, despite a five-hour chase involving fighter jets and attack helicopters with some 100 rounds being fired.
 A South Korean KAI KT-1 Woongbi crashed although both crew survived.
-The Joint Chiefs of Staff (South Korea) released a statement in which it said that while it can stop attack drones, its ability to stop smaller spy drones is “limited”.
+The Joint Chiefs of Staff (South Korea) released a statement in which it said that while it can stop attack drones, its ability to stop smaller spy drones is "limited".
 A senior official, Kang Shin-chul, said: "Our military's lack of preparedness has caused a lot of concern to the people…actively employ detection devices to spot the enemy's drone from an early stage and aggressively deploy strike assets".
 The South Korean President Yoon Suk-yeol has indicated that South Korea will invest in stealthy drones that could penetrate North Korea, with the creation of a new military unit.

 The South Korean Defence Ministry announced a new series of anti-drone measures, planning to spend some 560 billion won over the next five years.
 The money will go towards four new initiatives.
-One is an airborne laser that will be used to destroy larger drones whilst a jammer would be used on smaller drones.
+One is an airborne laser that will be used to destroy larger drones, whilst a jammer would be used on smaller drones.
 A new counter drone unit, made up of two squadrons, would also be created.
 The laser is already in the test phase and is expected to become operational in 2027.
 The jamming system has been described as "soft kill".
-Further work will be done on stealth jets and anti-rocket artillery systems.
-The total amount of the spending over the next five years is 331.4 trillion.
-The previous defence budget for the last financial year was just 54.6 trillion won as a comparison.